-From Vision to Reality, A Guide to Launching a Successful Nonprofit Organization (also available in Spanish).
-Through worksheets, model documents and plain language explanations, this handbook will guide you on how to design an effective program, create a budget, raise money, form a board of directors, hire staff and take all the steps you need to launch a successful nonprofit.
-These publications are available for free online.
+From Vision to Reality, A Guide to Launching a Successful Nonprofit Organization (también disponible en Español).
+Through worksheets, model documents, and plain language explanations, this handbook will guide you on how to design an effective program, create a budget, raise money, form a board of directors, hire staff and take all the steps you need to launch a successful nonprofit.
+This publication is available for free online.

-The Foundation Center provides web based and on-site assistance to help organizations identify prospective funding sources.
-They also provide workshops on proposal writing and news and research on the field of philanthropy.
+The Foundation Center provides web-based and on-site assistance to help organizations identify prospective funding sources.
+They also offer workshops on proposal writing and news and research in the field of philanthropy.

-The Grassroots Fundraising Journal is published every other month and provides much-needed information on how to build successful organizations.
+The Grassroots Fundraising Journal is published every other month with much-needed information on how to build successful organizations.
 Each issue offers practical, how-to instruction on fundraising strategies such as direct mail, special events, major gift campaigns, and online fundraising.

-The Grassroots Fundraising Journal provides articles on how to develop an effective board that is willing and able to raise money.
+The Grassroots Fundraising Journal includes articles on how to develop an effective board that is willing and able to raise money.
 Topics include running effective meetings, recruiting better board members, getting the board to raise money, and more.
-These articles are great to include in board orientation packets.
+These articles are great to share with your board.

-The Nonprofit Assistance Program for Nonprofits in St. Paul, Minnesota, provides information on the roles of the nonprofit board, critical documents, board staff relations, successful committees, evaluating a board’s performance, and links to other related resources.
+The Nonprofit Assistance Program for Nonprofits in St. Paul, Minnesota, offers information about the roles of the nonprofit board, critical documents, board staff relations, successful committees, evaluating a board’s performance, and links to other related resources.

-CompassPoint’s Resources page supplements their one-on-one programmatic work with organizations and individuals by offering users helpful information on nonprofit management-related topics and terminology.
+CompassPoint’s Resources webpage offers users helpful information on nonprofit management-related topics and terminology.

-The Nonprofit Coordinating Committee of New York (NPCC) informs and connects nonprofit leaders, saves nonprofits money, and strengthens the nonprofit sector’s relations with government.
+The Nonprofit Coordinating Committee of New York (NPCC) informs and connects nonprofit leaders, saves nonprofits money, and strengthens the nonprofit sector’s relations with the government.
 NPCC has created a compliance checklist part 1 and part 2 to help nonprofit leaders keep up with new management and governance guidelines.
-To make sense of it all, NPCC offers a “checklist” of requirements.
-For each, they provide a direct link to sample forms that can be copied and modified to suit your organization.
+NPCC has a “checklist” of requirements with a direct link to sample forms that can be copied and modified to suit your organization.